Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 Typically, activated charcoal will have a surface area of 800 to 1,200 meters squared per gram (m2/g).
 Some “super activated” charcoal have surface areas of up to 3,500 m2/g.

 Unfortunately, most brands of activated charcoal don’t list their surface area.
-Look for brands which do share this information as it is a sign of a good-quality product.
+Look for brands that do share this information as it is a sign of a good-quality product.

 Activated Charcoal Pore Size (Porosity)

-For example, some cheap brands of activated charcoal are made in a way which produces large pores.
+For example, some cheap brands of activated charcoal are made in a way that produces large pores.
 These pores would absorb large impurities (such as algae in water).
-They would not be effective in removing smaller impurities such as volatile chemicals or viruses.
+They would not effectively remove smaller impurities such as volatile chemicals or viruses.